janymuong/alx-system_engineering-devops/README.md

 # Basic `shell` Scripting

-Example syntax: script.sh a bash script that prints directories, one per line without duplicates that contain one or more files with a '`.tf`' extension.
+Example syntax: `script.sh` - a bash script that prints directories, one per line without duplicates that contain one or more files with a '`.tf`' extension.
 ```bash
 $ cat script.sh
 #!/bin/bash